 N.B. those scenarios have also been assessed by white-papers from the Small Cells Forum [18].

+N.B. for certain scenarios it may not be necessary to align frame structures as other interference mitigation schemes may be sufficient (e.g. Cell clustering interference mitigation, studied in 3GPP).

 Those values are peak-to-peak time error between base stations according to the relevant standards for the air interfaces.
 One practical way to implement those is to refer to a reference like UTC (e.g. in the case of LTE-TDD, consider +/- 1.5 µs from UTC)